-The Huawei Mate 20 Pro came up with a shorter, longer notch that housed a wide array of sensors.
-OnePlus 6T went for a teardrop-shaped notch and Google Pixel 3 incorporated a large, curved box for a notch.
+The Huawei Mate 20 Pro came up with a shorter, more elongate notch that housed a wide array of sensors.
+OnePlus 6T went for a teardrop-shaped notch, and Google Pixel 3 incorporated a large, curved box for a notch.

-Samsung did resist for a while but ultimately reduced the bezel in its 2019 flagship, the Galaxy S10 in favor of an Infinity-O display.
-It incorporated a ‘hole-punch’ notch for the front camera, that also houses the facial recognition sensors.
+Samsung did resist for a while but ultimately reduced the bezel in its 2019. flagship, the Galaxy S10, in favor of an Infinity-O display.
+It incorporated a ‘hole-punch’ notch for the front camera, which also houses the facial recognition sensors.
 Stereo speakers are placed on the top edge of the device.
-In fact, we even have several examples where Samsung has eventually followed suit to Apple’s inventions.
+We even have several examples where Samsung has eventually followed suit to Apple’s inventions.

-All in all, all smartphones featured a notch, either by resizing it, changing the shape or by merely renaming.
+All smartphones featured a notch, either by resizing it, changing the shape or by merely renaming it.

 Cut that Notch

-As per most designers and tech aficionados, the notch is a temporary stop before a no intrusion screen is developed.
+As per most designers and tech enthusiasts, the notch is a temporary stop before a no intrusion screen is developed.
 Many smartphone manufacturers have been introducing techniques to circumvent the notch.

 A few flagship developers have come up with some innovative plans, from pop-up cameras to motorized cameras.
 For instance, the OnePlus 7 Pro’s front-facing camera pops up from the back of the phone.
 Oppo Find X and the Vivo Nex hid the front camera via an electrical mechanism, and when you activate the camera for a selfie, it will pop-up.

-Even Asus ZenFone 6, incorporated a camera that flips up from the back.
+Even Asus ZenFone 6 incorporated a camera that flips up from the back.
 As for Xiaomi Mi Mix 3, it used a sliding mechanism.
-Another nifty hack is employed by Chinese smartphone manufacturer Nubia X. The phone has a second screen at the back, so you can use the front-camera features, such as selfie from the rear camera itself.
+Chinese smartphone manufacturer Nubia X employs another nifty hack.
+The phone has a second screen to use the front-camera features, such as a selfie from the rear camera itself.

 So, if every other smartphone is getting a notch-free display, then why not iPhones?

 Why Hasn’t Apple Removed the Notch from iPhone?